 The lump sum calculator shows you the future value of your mutual fund investment in seconds.
 To use the lump sum calculator.

-A lump sum investment can be suitable when you have a large amount of money available and want to invest it for long-term wealth creation.
-Since the entire amount is invested at once, it generally works best when markets are reasonably valued or during market corrections.
+A lump sum investment can be suitable when you have money available to invest it for long-term wealth creation, the entire amount is invested at once, and it generally works best when markets are reasonably valued or during market corrections.

 You may consider lump sum investing in the following situations: